p1k0chu/bac-tracker-over-sftp/README.md

 # bac-tracker
 A tracker for Blaze and Caves Minecraft advancement pack.
 The tracker manages and puts all advancements in a google spreadsheet.

+# p1k0chu's fork for modifications
+- check out "sftp" branch for tracker with sftp for your cloud hosted minecraft server

 # Installation Instructions
 Download bac-tracker.zip from [latest release](https://github.com/TheTalkingMime/bac-tracker/releases).